Mandalay Region: Demographics

-The majority of the population in Mandalay Region are Bamar (Burmans).
+In 2014, the region had a population of 6.2 million people.
+Burmese is the primary language of the division.
+However, Mandarin Chinese is increasingly spoken in Mandalay and the northern gem mining town of Mogok.

+Ethnic makeup

+The Bamar make up the majority of the region's population.
+Other groups, like the Shan and Kachin, form small minorities.
 In the Mandalay metropolitan area, however, a large community of Chinese, most of whom are recent immigrants from Yunnan, now nearly rival the Bamar population.
 A large community of Indians also reside in Mandalay.
 A dwindling community of Anglo-Burmese still exists in both Pyinoolwin and Mandalay.
 A number of Shan people live along the eastern border of the region.

-Burmese is the primary language of the division.
-However, Mandarin Chinese is increasingly spoken in Mandalay and the northern gem mining town of Mogok.
+After the 2014 Census in Myanmar, the Burmese government indefinitely withheld release of detailed ethnicity data, citing concerns around political and social concerns surrounding the issue of ethnicity in Myanmar.
+In 2022, researchers published an analysis of the General Administration Department's nationwide 2018-2019 township reports to tabulate the ethnic makeup of the region.

 Religion

-According to the 2014 Myanmar census, Buddhists make up 95.7% of Mandalay Region’s population, forming the largest religious community there.
-Minority religious communities include Christians (1.1%), Muslims (3%), and Hindus (0.2%) who collectively comprise the remainder of Mandalay Region’s population.
+According to the 2014 Myanmar census, Buddhists make up 95.7% of Mandalay Region's population, forming the largest religious community there.
+Minority religious communities include Christians (1.1%), Muslims (3%), and Hindus (0.2%) who collectively comprise the remainder of Mandalay Region's population.

 According to the State Sangha Maha Nayaka Committee’s 2016 statistics, 99,964 Buddhist monks were registered in Mandalay Region, comprising 18.7% of Myanmar's total Sangha membership, which includes both novice samanera and fully ordained bhikkhu.
 Mandalay Region is home to Myanmar's largest bhikkhu community.
 The majority of monks belong to the Thudhamma Nikaya (92.3%), followed by Shwegyin Nikaya (7.1%), with the remainder of monks belonging to other small monastic orders.
 8,174 thilashin were registered in Mandalay Region, comprising 13.5% of Myanmar’s total thilashin community.